-A special limit of liability on your insurance policy is a limitation within your insurance policy that states how much the maximum will be paid for certain items.
-It is not to be confused with the contents and personal property limit on your insurance policy declaration page or the insured value of the dwelling which is always much higher.
+A special limit of liability in your insurance policy is a limitation that states the maximum payout for certain items.
+It is not to be confused with the contents and personal property limit on your insurance policy declaration page or the insured value of the dwelling, which is always much higher.

-Mary's grandma was robbed, and the thieves not only took all her jewelry and silverware but also made off with $1,500 in cash that her grandma was saving under her mattress for a rainy day.
+Mary's grandma was robbed, and the thieves not only took all her jewelry and silverware, but they also made off with $1,500 in cash that her grandma was saving under her mattress.

-When her grandma made the insurance claim, she provided all the proof needed that she had $1,500 hidden under the mattress; gathered her jewelry evaluations which totaled $16,000; and provided the silverware details which added up to $6,000.
-She provided it to her claims adjuster for her proof of loss form and inventory and felt confident that she would get paid the $23,500 since this was her actual loss.
+When her grandma made the insurance claim, she provided all the proof needed that she had $1,500 under the mattress.
+She gathered her jewelry evaluations, which totaled $16,000.
+She also provided the silverware details, which added up to $6,000.
+She provided it to her claims adjuster for her proof of loss form and inventory and felt confident that she would get paid the full $23,500 she suffered in actual loss.

-Due to the special limits of insurance on money and the fact that Mary's Grandma had not scheduled the jewelry and silverware on a rider or special endorsement, Mary's grandma was now out of pocket thousands of dollars due to the difference between the value that was stolen, and the maximum payable due to the special limits.
+Due to the special limits of insurance on money and the fact that Mary's grandma had not scheduled the jewelry and silverware on a rider or special endorsement, Mary's grandma has now lost thousands from the difference between the value of what was stolen and her payout from the insurance.

 The family was upset because they felt shortchanged and scammed by the insurance, but the details were all in the special limits.
-Mary's grandma didn't do anything wrong, and she had all the information to prove how much she lost.
-It just didn't matter.
-The insurance company would have never paid those amounts because the policy they bought did not cover it.
+Mary's grandma didn't do anything wrong, and she had all the information to prove how much she lost, but that doesn't change what kind of insurance policy she had.
+The insurance company would have never paid those amounts because the policy did not cover it.
 The insurance company will only pay what they have agreed to pay within the contract.

 It is always a good idea to review special limits when you buy or renew your policy with your insurance representative.
 Find out about adding insurance riders or getting enhanced coverage to avoid this happening to you in a claim.